How does the light from the sun warm the Earth?

 Appendix

-Formulation 2 - Shows the same formulation but with the calcium carbonate replaced with glass bubbles (different grades hence the different densities).
+Formulation 2 - Shows the same formulation but with the calcium carbonate replaced with Glass Bubbles (different grades hence the different densities).

 Lawrence Industries can also supply you with the following components of the formulation: dispersing agents, acrylic binders, HEUR thickeners and the polysiloxane defoamer.